 Approximate travel time: 6h 4min

-Whatever the occasion, we hope you now have a spa or hot spring in mind to visit during your trip to Iceland.
+Whatever the occasion, we hope you now have an Iceland spa or hot spring in mind to visit during your trip.
 Concerned these destinations are a little far from where you’re staying?
 Worry not – you can hire a car from us to make your day even more relaxing.